luis-l/BonsaiBehaviourTree/README.md

 ### Limitations

 Since the goal of this project was a lightweight system, a complete, built-in functionality for serialization is not provided.
 The tree and blackboard structure is saved as an asset, but changing data values will not be persistent between game runs.
 For example, if you have a blackboard variable ["timer", 0.0f] and during the game run, the value goes up to say 10.0, you would need to save and load that value manually so its persistent between game saves.

-### Upcoming Features
-- Undo functionality.
-Any modification to the tree will be undo-able.
-- View node property during Play. (e.g. View time left on Wait Task)

 ### Old Screenshots and videos